-- the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.
+- the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives the relative value of the grant sought.

-We refer your application to the departmental assessment committee, which includes representatives from the Department of the Environment and Energy and the Department of Industry, Innovation and Science.
+We refer your application to the departmental assessment committee, which includes representatives from the Department of Agriculture, Water and the Environment and the Department of Industry, Science, Energy and Resources.
 The committee may also seek additional advice from independent technical experts.

-The committee will assess your application against the assessment criteria and compare it to other eligible applications in a funding round before recommending which projects to fund.
+The committee will review your application against the assessment criteria and compare it to other eligible applications in a funding round before recommending which projects to fund.